First of all, it’s adorable that you think I conquered it.

 And the people who are ready to share in that love will find their way to you.

-I share the love in my emails, come and join me by signing up here.
+I share the love in my free journaling courses for empaths, come and join me by clicking right here.

 All love eventually becomes help.– Paul Tillich